MahmoudEasa/part-of-speech/README.md

 ## I Used

-* React.js, ContextApi, node.js, and Express.js
+* React.js, ContextApi, node.js, TypeScript, and Express.js
 * Axios, react-toastify, and styled-components

 ## To run the app, go to the terminal: